Skip to content

 Google Antigravity vs Continue: Pricing and Enterprise Features

 Understanding the total cost of ownership requires examining both direct pricing and hidden costs.
+For Continue, that analysis now applies only to teams considering self-hosting the frozen open-source build.

-Google Antigravity Pricing: Unknown and Undocumented
+Google Antigravity Pricing: Still Undocumented

 Google Antigravity and Continue: Documented Failure Modes

 Both tools have documented failure patterns that affect daily development workflows, with evidence suggesting real-world limitations matter more than marketing claims.
+For Continue, these failure modes are now permanent: the frozen codebase will not receive fixes.

 Continue's Reliability Issues

-- Enterprise firewall incompatibility: The same Dev.to analysis reveals that developers report company firewalls block certain URLs, causing @file and @Codebase features to malfunction in enterprise environments.
+• Enterprise firewall incompatibility: The same Dev.to analysis reveals that developers report company firewalls block certain URLs, causing @file and @Codebase features to malfunction in enterprise environments.

-- High resource consumption: GitHub Issue #6725 documents high CPU load issues.
+• High resource consumption: GitHub Issue #6725 documents high CPU load issues.
 Reddit discussions report a significant impact on RAM when running LLMs locally via Continue.

 Google Antigravity's Trust Deficit: Security Vulnerabilities and Developer Skepticism

-- Legacy codebase documentation gaps: Documentation is insufficient to assess Antigravity's ability to handle legacy codebases with thousands-of-lines files, monorepo architectures with 100K+ files, or multi-repository microservices dependencies.
+• Legacy codebase documentation gaps: Documentation is insufficient to assess Antigravity's ability to handle legacy codebases with thousands-of-lines files, monorepo architectures with 100K+ files, or multi-repository microservices dependencies.

 Google Antigravity vs Continue: Code Review Workflow Capabilities

-Continue: Native PR Automation
+Continue: Native PR Automation (Now Discontinued)

-Google Antigravity lacks documented GitHub Actions integrations, GitLab CI pipelines, or automated PR workflows.
-For teams where PR review bottlenecks are the primary productivity constraint, Antigravity does not address this problem, whereas Continue offers documented automation capabilities specifically designed for this use case.
-Tools with persistent codebase understanding may identify cross-service breaking changes that session-based approaches miss.
+Google's announcement describes Antigravity as an agentic development platform where developers assign complete tasks to AI agents that autonomously handle planning, implementation, testing, and verification.
+However, Google Antigravity lacks documented GitHub Actions integrations, GitLab CI pipelines, or automated PR workflows.
+For teams where PR review bottlenecks are the primary productivity constraint, Antigravity does not address this problem.
+Tools with a persistent understanding of the codebase may identify cross-service breaking changes that session-based approaches miss.

 Google Antigravity vs Continue: Developer Onboarding Capabilities

 Neither tool provides quantified evidence supporting accelerated developer onboarding at enterprise scale.
-Google Antigravity's Skills feature is described as a lightweight, markdown-based instruction module system that extends agent capabilities with specialized instructions and protocols.

 Google Antigravity's Skills System

-The Google Codelabs documentation indicates that Skills can enforce team standards: when a user requests a database change, the user must use the safe-db-migration skill.
+The Google Codelabs documentation states that Skills can enforce team standards: when a user requests a database change, they must use the safe-db-migration skill.
 This ensures that agents don't attempt to write raw SQL directly into the terminal, bypassing safety checks embedded in the skill's script.
+No case studies, DevEx reports, or quantified metrics demonstrate actual onboarding acceleration.
+Teams evaluating AI-assisted developer onboarding should conduct internal pilot programs with measured outcomes.

-Continue: No Documented Onboarding Acceleration Capabilities
+Continue: Onboarding Capabilities Frozen

 When to Choose Google Antigravity vs Continue for Enterprise Teams